hubotio/hubot/docs/scripting.md

 ### Error Handling

-For synchronous middleware (never yields to the event loop), hubot will automatically catch errors and emit an `error` event, just like in standard listeners.
-Hubot will also automatically call the most recent `done` callback to unwind the middleware stack.
+For synchronous middleware (never yields to the event loop), botforge will automatically catch errors and emit an `error` event, just like in standard listeners.
+Botforge will also automatically call the most recent `done` callback to unwind the middleware stack.
 Asynchronous middleware should catch its own exceptions, emit an `error` event, and call `done`.
 Any uncaught exceptions will interrupt all execution of middleware completion callbacks.

 # Listener Middleware

 Listener middleware inserts logic between the listener matching a message and the listener executing.
 This allows you to create extensions that run for every matching script.
 Examples include centralized authorization policies, rate limiting, logging, and metrics.
-Middleware is implemented like other hubot scripts: instead of using the `hear` and `respond` methods, middleware is registered using `listenerMiddleware`.
+Middleware is implemented like other botforge scripts: instead of using the `hear` and `respond` methods, middleware is registered using `listenerMiddleware`.

 ## Listener Middleware Examples